On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Introduction

 The heat and mass transfer in the free-molecular regime is dependent on the thermal and mass accommodation coefficients.
 The average energy transfer when gas molecules scatter from the surface is described by the thermal accommodation coefficient (TAC).
 The mass accommodation coefficient (MAC) or absorption coefficient is defined as the fraction of incoming oxygen molecules that are absorbed (accommodated) rather than reflected when they collide with the iron surface.
 Molecular dynamics simulation can be used to investigate these accommodation coefficients.
-Multiple authors \citep{Daun2009, Daun2012, Sipkens2014, Sipkens2018} performed molecular beam simulations between metal-gas surfaces to investigate the TAC under different conditions. \cite{Daun2012} showed that the TAC obtained with such a molecular dynamics simulation well agrees with experimental data.
+Multiple studies have been performed with molecular dynamics simulations to investigate the metal surface-gas interactions.
+In the case of highly-rarefied gases ($\mathrm{Kn} > 10$), the interaction between one gas molecule and the surface is considered. \cite{Chirita1993} performed one of the pioneering studies that consider molecular beam simulations to simulate incident low energy argon molecules on a nickel surface.
+Later, multiple authors \citep{Daun2009, Daun2012, Sipkens2014, Sipkens2018, Thoudam2020, Peddakotla2019, Mane2018} investigated the gas-surface interactions, considering one gas molecules issuing from a Maxwell-Boltzmann distribution. \cite{Daun2012} showed that the TAC obtained with such a molecular dynamics simulation well agrees with experimental data.
+In less rarefied gases ($\mathrm{Kn} < 1$) gas-gas interactions become important in addition to the surface-gas interactions, and can impact the accommodation coefficients \citep{Nejad20202, Sun2008, Finger2006}.
 Alas, to the authors' knowledge, a systematic analysis of the TAC and MAC for a system of iron(-oxide) surface exposed to air has not yet been reported.
 Such a study of the MAC is also of importance to derive effective chemical kinetics governing the rate of further oxidation beyond the stoichiometry of $\mathrm{FeO}$, which are missing in literature.